 Ladle

-A quick, aromatic first course with a bold character that brings the most authentic Mediterranean flavors to the table.
+A quick, fragrant, and bold first course that brings the most authentic Mediterranean flavors to the table.

 Energy (kcal) | 461.59 |